-This policy will be implemented across all member organisations through local Senior Management teams and Human Resource specialists.
-Human Resource specialists or designated contacts in each organisation will be responsible for the timely and effective communication of any and all issues with the Chief Executive Officer.
+This policy will be implemented across all Trust academies through local Senior Leadership Teams and Human Resource co-ordinators of other designated contacts.
+Human Resource or designated contacts in each academy will be responsible for the timely and effective communication of any and all issues with the Chief Executive Officer via the Clerk to the Trust Board.